 Or, you know, late-night extra-fudgy brownie cravings.

-These rye brownies are super gooey, dense earthy and chocolately.
+These rye brownies are super gooey, dense earthy and chocolatey.
 The mixture of all-purpose and rye flour adds an earthiness to the flavor and the lower gluten content in rye flour lends to an overall gooey texture.
-These brownies really need no accompaniment… however if you are serving them warm, I certainly wouldn’t complain about a generous scoop of ice-cream.
-And if you really want to give them an extra something special, try steeping lavender in your cream before whipping it up.
+These brownies really need no accompaniment… However if you are serving them warm, I certainly wouldn’t complain about a generous scoop of ice-cream.
+Or, if you really want to give them an extra something special, try steeping lavender in your cream before whipping it up.
 The slight earthiness from rye flour pairs perfectly with the florals of the lavender.
 (On a side note: Infusing cream with lavender is always a good idea.
 Anytime you want to add some light floral notes to your whipped topping, Lavender is your answer.)

-These brownies are unbelievably gooey and delicious.
-With the lavender whip, they are elevated to a whole new level.
-With ice-cream I feel like I’m indulging in some sort of sinfully delicious treat.
-And with the whip, I feel the exact same way, but fancier.
-Ya’ll, I am not fancy.
-So one-bowl-wonder recipes that feel fancy are my happy place.
+These brownies are unbelievably gooey and delicious!
+Served with ice-cream, I feel like I’m indulging in some sort of sinfully delicious treat.
+And, with the lavender whip, I feel the exact same way, but fancier.
+We all know I am not fancy, so one-bowl-wonder recipes that feel fancy are my happy place.

 - 3/4 cup dutch process cocoa